Staying Current

 Chili Peppers and Colorectal Tumors

+Capsaicin, a substance already known to relieve pain associated with shingles, may also ultimately reduce the risk of colorectal tumors, according to new research.
 Investigators from the University of California, San Diego School of Medicine said that capsaicin, which is the active ingredient in chili peppers, activates a receptor on the intestinal cells of mice.
 Their findings were published in The Journal of Clinical Investigation.

 Loud Noise Can Affect Your Brain

+A lot of loud noise may do more than damage your hearing: It actually alters the way the brain processes speech, neuroscientists say.
 Researchers from the University of Texas at Dallas said that could eventually lead to difficulty in distinguishing speech sounds hearing loss.
-The investigators’ findings were published in the journal Ear and Hearing.
+The investigatorsΓÇÖ findings were published in the journal Ear and Hearing.

 The Latest Approach to Anti-Aging